 In both the upcoming webinar and his concise, actionable guide, the world-renowned marketing strategist, speaker, and author shows businesses how to “hijack” the news and build their brand awareness through a variety of examples of companies, politicians, and other public figures who have successfully done it in the past.

 News is breaking 24/7, so there’s no shortage of opportunities for you to get started.
 In this summary of Newsjacking, I’ll help you fully understand what newsjacking is and learn how to start infusing it into your content strategy right away.

 “Newsjacking is the art and science of injecting your ideas into a breaking news story so you and your ideas get noticed.”

-To illustrate what this in his book, Scott shares an example of how President Obama stole the show from the Republican presidential candidates during the 2012 election.
+In his book, Scott shares an example of how President Obama stole the show from the Republican presidential candidates during the 2012 election using Instagram.

-On Tuesday, January 3rd, 2012 (the day of the Republican presidential candidates’ Iowa Caucus) President Obama stole attention away from the hopefuls by joining Instagram using the @BarackObama handle.
+On Tuesday, January 3, 2012 (the day of the Republican presidential candidates’ Iowa Caucus, President Obama stole attention away from the hopefuls by joining Instagram using the @BarackObama handle.